CollinsGH/Mobile-Application-Development-Project/README.md

 ### Development

 #### Album
 The main page of this application contains an album displaying all the users photos.
+When a photo in the album is tapped, the user brought to the image page.
 It also has a menu to navigate to the other pages.

+#### Image
+The image page displays a full size version of a particular image.

 #### Camera
 The camera aspect of this project required both the Camera and Microphone capabilities in the manifest file.
 When the camera page is opened a preview of the camera is shown.

 #### Map
 I choose to use Bing Maps for the map aspect of this project.
 An application key was required to use Bing Maps.
 When the map page loads a list of photos is retrieved.
 The Geotag metadata is then extracted from the image files and are plotted on the map.

-#### Finding a free image tagging API

 ### Why will the user open this app for a second time?